GogiPuttar/adityanairswebsite.github.io/_posts/2024-03-15-SearchAndRescue.md

 ### Human Detection

-Human detection is part of the object detection feature and can even [track the motion of crowds of people](https://katie-hughes.github.io/crowdnav/).
+Human detection is part of the object detection feature and can even
+<a href="https://katie-hughes.github.io/crowdnav/" target="_blank">track the motion of crowds of people</a>
+.
 This is used to trigger a behaviour change upon encountering a human during the search and rescue operation.

 <br>